Demonstrates knowledge of how setting up the environment can impact on accessibility for all children #588

 Related Outcomes

-2. Demonstrate understanding of children's general knowledge that supports emerging math skills
+1. Demonstrate understanding of children's general knowledge that supports emerging math skills

 3. Recognize the importance of demonstrating respect for all diversity and providing activities that reflect a welcoming environment for all children, youth and families, regardless of culture, language, or religion, or strengths, talents, and abilities.

-6. Demonstrate an understanding of the importance of schedules and consistency in a child care environment.
+4. Demonstrate an understanding of the impact of culture and diversity in relation to school readiness.

-7. Demonstrate understand developmentally appropriate practices for school-age children with developmental, emotional, cognitive, language and/or physical needs
+8. Demonstrate understand developmentally appropriate practices for school-age children with developmental, emotional, cognitive, language and/or physical needs

-8. Demonstrate knowledge of appropriate reporting process.
+13. Demonstrate knowledge of appropriate child abuse reporting process

-11. The childcare professional will demonstrate an understanding of the value and importance of complex characteristics of children’s families and communities
+16. The childcare professional will demonstrate an understanding of the value and importance of complex characteristics of children’s families and communities

-14. Demonstrate understanding of the content and implications of OCC environment regulations and supervision requirements
+17. Demonstrate understanding of the content and implications of OCC environment regulations and supervision requirements

-15. Identify the signs of child abuse and neglect and demonstrate knowledge of appropriate reporting process.
+18. Identify the signs of child abuse and neglect and demonstrate knowledge of appropriate reporting process.

 20. Demonstrate an understanding of the importance of print knowledge.